drlukas6/Abacus.AI/README.md

     - Code will be made more efficient after presenting the final thesis
   - `generate_tfrecords.py` for creating *.record files for further `Tensorflow API` usage

+  Testing:
+   - File called `ImagePredictor.py` contains everything neccessary to run the interference graph on an image -Output image is saved as `output.png` and the result is printed out in the console